 Concentration of credit risk is the risk of loss attributed to the magnitude of a government's investment in a single issuer.
 The Fund rules provide that the maximum that may be invested in any one issuer, as a percentage of the fund's total investments, is 33 percent for U.S. Agency securities, 10 percent for both municipals and foreign governments and instrumentalities, 5 percent for corporate securities, asset-backed securities and negotiable certificates of deposit and 10 percent for all securities and support commitments with the exception of U.S. Treasury (100 percent) and Government Agency securities (33 percent per issuer).
 In addition, no more than \$250 million may be invested in the Oregon Local Government Intermediate Term Fund.
-On June 30, 2023, the Fund did not hold investments with any one issuer that exceeded these limits.
+On June 30, 2024, the Fund did not hold investments with any one issuer that exceeded these limits.
+Further, no more than 5 percent of the Fund's investments were with any one issuer apart from US government securities.